RaspAP/raspap-docs/docs/manual.md

 ## Ubuntu-specific steps
 !!! note "Note"
-    This section concerns manual pre- and post-install steps required for the latest Ubuntu 23.04 (Lunar Lobster) release.
+    This section concerns manual pre- and post-install steps required for the latest Ubuntu 23.04 (Lunar Lobster) and Armbian 23.11 (Jammy) releases.
 They are not necessary with other distributions.

 RaspAP's installer will prompt you to stop and disable the `systemd-resolved` service listening on port 53 before installing `dnsmasq`.
-On Ubuntu 23.04 this results in a name resolution failure and the installation cannot continue.
+On Ubuntu 23.04 and Armbian 23.11 this results in a name resolution failure and the installation cannot continue.
 To resolve this, perform the following **pre-install steps**:

 1. Stop systemd-resolved with `sudo systemctl stop systemd-resolved.service`.
 1. Edit the systemd-resolved config file: `sudo nano /etc/systemd/resolved.conf`, un-hash and specify `DNS=9.9.9.9` (for example) and set `DNSStubListener=no`.
 Save and exit the file.